-Interviews are not the favorite thing for any of us.
-Still, we need to go through to get our desired jobs.
+Interviews are not our favorite thing.
+Still, we need to go through them to get our desired jobs.

-Being honest and giving your answers with absolute truth is the road to disaster.
-You need to be diplomatic when answering these questions and ensure you provide only the information that will positively affect the recruiters.
+You need to be diplomatic when answering these questions and ensure you provide only the information that will bring a positive outcome.

 Why Do Interviewers Ask, “What Are Your Strengths and Weaknesses”?